-Rights and Responsibilities of NSCC's Accessibility Services Department bility Services Department is the right to NSCC's Accessibility Services Department has the responsibility to Maintain the N SCC's academic standards.
-Ensure that NSCC courses, programs, services, jobs, activities, and facilities, when viewed in their entirety, are offered and available in the most integrated and appropriate settings. documentation who confirms the need for rease academic adju ew current and appropriate by a qualified professional e student's disability and the onable accommodations, istments, or auxiliary aids rvices are to be initiated.
-Evaluate students for eligibility of services in a timely and efficient manner upon the student's self-identification and formal request of services. accommodation aids with pro e student's needs for as, adjustments, or auxiliary ofessional sources when a writing by the student.
-Provide reasonable and appropriate accommodations, adjustments, or auxiliary aids in a timely manner for students with disabilities who have been deemed eligible for services. appropriate acco ng equally effective and commodations, adjustments, ls in consultation with the student.
-Provide information about NSCC's policies and procedures to students with disabilities and to have those materials available in accessible formats upon request. academic adjustr documentatic request is not w fails to provide a or if the docume est for accommodations, ments, or auxiliary aids if the on demonstrates that the varranted, or if the student oppropriate documentation, entation is not provided in a mely manner.
-Maintain appropriate confidentiality of records and communication and disclose only when permitted by law or when the student provides written consent.
+Rights and Responsibilities of NSCC's Accessibility Services Department

+NSCC's Accessibility Serv has the righ • NSCC's Accessibility Services Department has the responsibility to Maintain the NSCC's aca demic standards.
+Ensure that NSCC courses, programs, services, jobs, activities, and facilities, when viewed in their entirety, are offered and available in the most integrated and appropriate settings.
+Request and review curren documentation by a qual who confirms the student need for reasonable ac academic adjustments, before the services are lified professional 's disability and the commodations, or auxiliary aids Evaluate students for eligibility of services in a timely and efficient manner upon the student's self-identification and formal request of services.
+Discuss the student accommodations, adjustr aids with professional authorized in writing b ments, or auxiliary sources when Provide reasonable and appropriate accommodations, adjustments, or auxiliary aids in a timely manner for students with disabilities who have been deemed eligible for services.
+Select among equally appropriate accommodat or auxiliary aids in const student ions, adjustments, ultation with the Provide information about NSCC's policies and procedures to students with disabilities and to have those materials available in accessible formats upon request.
+Deny a request for acc academic adjustments, or documentation demon request is not warranted fails to provide appropriat or if the documentation is timely man auxiliary aids if the estrates that the , or if the student te documentation, s not provided in a Maintain appropriate confidentiality of records and communication and disclose only when permitted by law or when the student provides written consent.